freedomsponsors/www.freedomsponsors.org/README.md

 ./manage.py runserver # and visit http://localhost:8000
 ```

-(If you find that the steps above are not actually accurate, please let us know!)
+(If you find that the steps above are not actually accurate, please [open a new issue to let us know](https://github.com/freedomsponsors/www.freedomsponsors.org/issues/new)!)

 You should also verify if you can run all the automatic tests successfully.
 You will need to install [Splinter](https://github.com/cobrateam/splinter) (a Selenium wrapper), and you will also need need to create two test gmail accounts (and then specify username and password in your env_settings.py file).